 Tip #3: Half all the spice measurements

 Look closely at the suggested measurements for all spices in online recipes.
 A lot of the amounts don’t make logical sense.
-I can’t tell you how many recipes I’ve found that ask for a TABLESPOON of Chili Powder.
-Ok – Chili powder is HOT.
+I can’t tell you how many recipes I’ve found that ask for a tablespoon of Chili Powder.
+Ok – Chili powder is hot.
 Very hot.
-Especially considering that most Indian recipes also call for green chilis (serrano or jalepenos can also be used).
+Especially considering that most Indian recipes also call for green chilis (serrano or jalapenos can also be used).

 Confused about which spices to start with, check out the only 5 spices you need to start cooking Indian food.

 Pressure cookers will become your best friend when cooking Indian recipes.
 But……pressure cookers are scary.
 All the whistling….and the risk of lifting the lid too soon and blowing off your roof.